Correspondence of the sections of the humerus to the anatomical formations. Fracture of the neck of the humerus (Fracture of the neck of the humerus)

 2. Forearm joints:

-proximal epiphysis
+Proximal epiphysis

-Under the head are two apophyses:
+Under the head there are two apophyses:

-The cuff of the shoulder girdle is attached to these apophyses, which is responsible for rotational movements, along the periphery there is a plexus of nerves of the shoulder, consisting of several bundles.
+The cuff of the shoulder girdle, which is responsible for rotational movements, is attached to these apophyses; along the periphery there is a plexus of nerves of the shoulder, consisting of several bundles.

-Body of the humerus
+Body of humerus

 Distal epiphysis

-The distal end of the bone is also called the "lower", it has a slightly compressed shape in the anterior and posterior planes, the width of the bone here doubles as it approaches the elbow.
-Its functions are not limited to participation in the elbow joint - nerve and vascular plexuses pass along its periphery, fixes ligaments and muscles.
+The distal end of the bone is also called the “lower”, it has a slightly compressed shape in the anterior and posterior planes, the width of the bone here doubles as it approaches the elbow.
+Its functions are not limited to participation in the elbow joint - nerve and vascular plexuses pass along its periphery, fixing ligaments and muscles.

 Conclusion